hyperspy/exspy/releasing_guide.md

 ## Tag and Release

-- Create a tag e.g. `git tag -a v0.1.1 -m "exSpy version 0.1.1"`
+- Create a tag e.g. `git tag -a v0.1.1 -m "eXSpy version 0.1.1"`
 - Push tag to user fork for a test run `git push origin v0.1.1`.
 Will run the release workflow without uploading to PyPi
-- Push tag to exSpy repository to trigger release `git push upstream v0.1.1` (this triggers the GitHub action to create the sdist and wheel and upload to PyPi automatically). :warning: this is a point of no return :warning:
+- Push tag to eXSpy repository to trigger release `git push upstream v0.1.1` (this triggers the GitHub action to create the sdist and wheel and upload to PyPi automatically). :warning: this is a point of no return :warning: